EU rejects Belarus presidential election result | DW | 19.08.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-17:55 DW has closed this live account of events surrounding the political crisis in Belarus on Wednesday, August 19, 2020.
+17:55 That's the end of today's DW live blog on the political crisis in Belarus.
 Protests are expected to continue into the night, with demonstrators calling for the resignation of President Alexander Lukashenko.

 16:57 German Vice Chancellor Olaf Scholz said that Belarusian President Alexander Lukashenko should step down, as he had "lost all legitimation."
 Scholz, who has been chosen as the Social Democrat candidate to run for chancellor at Germany's next federal elections, said the EU "should actively support the process of self-liberation by Belarusian citizens."
 His comments came in an interview with newspapers of the Funke media group.